 We record an estimate of expected uncollectibility on all notes receivable from vacation ownership purchasers as a reduction of revenues from the sales of vacation ownership products at the time we recognize profit on a vacation ownership product sale.
 We fully reserve all defaulted notes receivable in addition to recording a reserve on the estimated uncollectible portion of the remaining notes receivable.
 For those notes receivable not in default, we assess collectability based on pools of receivables because we hold large numbers of homogeneous vacation ownership notes receivable.
+We do not distinguish between non-securitized notes receivable and securitized notes receivable because the characteristics of the notes receivable are not impacted by securitization.
 We estimate uncollectibility for the pool based on historical activity for similar vacation ownership notes receivable.